ServiceNow/TapeAgents/examples/form_filler/README.md

 If you already ran a Teacher [Agent](#teacher-agent) in `outputs/agent_tapes/teacher`, you can set `input_dialogues_path="outputs/agent_tapes/teacher/teacher_predicted_tapes.yaml" \` to continue these teacher agent tapes with the user agent.

 By default this script will use the [openrouter_llama3_405b_temp1](https://github.com/ServiceNow/TapeAgents/blob/formfiller/examples/form_filler/conf/llm/openrouter_llama3_405b_temp1.yaml) llm config which uses openrouter to call llama405B.
-To use this model you must have an openrouter API key saved into your `TAPEAGENTS_LLM_TOKEN` environment variable.
-You can check the pricing of this model on the [openrouter website](https://openrouter.ai/meta-llama/llama-3.1-405b-instruct).
 To override the llm config used, specify `llm@user_simulator_agent.llms=...` in your command.

 This script will produce 5 *user tapes* and 5 *form filler agent tapes* stored in the `output_path` directory